Micah Bowie: Personal life

 Bowie married Keeley Kolacek in 1995, between games of a Durham Bulls doubleheader; they have two children.

 Bowie developed back problems during his playing career and rather than undergo disk fusion surgery that might need to be repeated, elected in August 2016 to have a spinal-cord stimulator implanted to suppress pain.
 The device failed after about one month; the battery migrated, damaging his liver, diaphragm and one lung.
 After continuing breathing problems, the Mayo Clinic found his lungs had electrical burns; in May 2019 the device was removed at Barnes-Jewish Hospital in St. Louis, Missouri, by the same doctor who had repaired his groin injury in 2007.
 He has 8% of his former lung capacity.
-Bowie was 20 days short of the four years on the roster required for the Major League Baseball Players Association to automatically grant a disability claim, but the MLB Baseball Assistance Team and the Oakland A's Community Fund assisted him and his family with the resulting medical bills.
+Bowie was 20 days short of the four years on the roster required for the Major League Baseball Players Association to automatically grant a disability claim, but the Baseball Assistance Team and the Oakland A's Community Fund assisted him and his family with the resulting medical bills.